Thorinair/Princess-Luna/README.md

 * Features a chatbot which learns from the messages sent in the server.
 * Features a variety of commands:
     - `!gotn` Lists the time left until the next GOTN episode.
-    - `!np` Lists the currently playing track on PonyvilleFM.
+    - `!np` Lists the currently playing track on a PonyvilleFM station.
+Use "one", "two" or "free".
+Defaults to "one".
     - `!phase` Lists info about the Moon phases.
     - `!moon` Sends an image of the Moon as it is right now.
     - `!hug` Makes her hug the user.
 Mentioning someone will hug them instead.